kaist-avelab/K-Lane/readme.md

 ```
 python validate_gpu_0.py ...
 ```
 * Testing can be done either with the python script or the GUI visualization tool.
-To test with the GUI visualization tool, please refer to the <a href = "https://github.com/..." title="Visualization Tool"> visualization tool page </a>
+To test with the GUI visualization tool, please refer to the [Visualization Tool](./docs/visualization.md)> visualization tool page </a>
 *  Youtube Movie for 'How to use the annotation tool': https://www.youtube.com/watch?v=RXa0_gWNvZU

 ## Model Zoo